-- Standard Mode: Use Standard Mode if your RF device is equipped with a remote and the remote must be used to operate the device (for example, a remotecontrolled garage door).
-This is the most common mode used with devices. - D-Mode or UR-Mode: Use D-Mode or UR-Mode if the RF device does not have a remote, and the receiver has a "Learn" button (may also be called "Program" or "Smart").
-D-Mode and UR-Mode function similarly because the vehicle directly communicates with the device's receiver, so you don't have to pair a remote.
+- Standard Mode: Use Standard Mode if your RF device is equipped with a remote control that must be used to operate the device (for example, a remote-controlled garage door).
+This mode is the most commonly used transmit mode for HomeLink devices. - D-Mode or UR-Mode: Use D-Mode or UR-Mode if the RF device does not have a remote control, and the receiver has a "Learn" button (may also be called "Program" or "Smart").
+D-Mode and UR-Mode function similarly in that Model 3 communicates directly with the device's receiver vs the remote control.

-NOTE: D-Mode is used mainly in North America while UR-Mode is popular in Europe, the Middle East, and Asia.
-To determine with which mode your device is compatible, contact HomeLink (www.homelink.com or call 1-800-355-3515).
+NOTE: D-Mode is used primarily in North America whereas UR-Mode is popular in Europe, the Middle East, and Asia.
+To determine the mode your device is compatible with, contact HomeLink (www.homelink.com or call 1-800-355-3515).

 Each of your devices can be set to a different mode.
-For example, your garage door can be set to Standard Mode, your front gate can be set to D-Mode, etc. To change a transmit mode, touch the HomeLink icon on the touchscreen's status bar and select the device you want to change.
+For example, your garage door can be set to Standard Mode, your front gate can be set to D-Mode, etc. To change a transmit mode, touch the HomeLink icon at the top of the touchscreen and select the device you want to change.
 Then, select Program and choose the desired mode for your device.
 Confirm by touching Set Mode and follow the onscreen instructions.

 For older vehicles, changing the mode for one device changes the mode for all devices, so be careful when changing transmit modes.
 Devices not compatible with your selected mode may not work.
-Touch the HomeLink icon on the touchscreen's status bar and touch Change Transmit Mode.

-NOTE: Check the product information for your garage door, gate, light, etc. to determine which mode is compatible with your device.
+Touch the HomeLink icon at the top of the touchscreen, then touch Change Transmit Mode.
+NOTE: Check the product information for your HomeLink device (garage door opener, gate opener, light, etc.) to determine which mode is compatible with your device.